SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 • Each miner or section must have two self-contained self-rescuers (SCSRs) available

-• Refuge alternatives must be available and capable of sustaining miner for 96 hours
+• Refuge alternatives must be available and capable of sustaining miners for 96 hours

 • All miners should be trained in all evacuation procedures